EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 This example introduces:

-* the special/reserved package name ALL which is used to disable every package
+* The special/reserved package name ALL which is used to disable every package
-* the idea that disable-pkg actually accepts a _list_ of packages
+* The idea that disable-pkg actually accepts a _list_ of packages
-* the attribute enable-pkg which is used to specify a list of packages to enable
+* The attribute enable-pkg which is used to specify a list of packages to enable

 Notes: